ScrapeOps/scrapeops-scrapers/google-search/python/README.md

 ## Fair Use Disclaimer
 This scraper is for **educational purposes only**.
 Web scraping should be done ethically and legally, following Google’s terms of service.

+You can look at Google's robots.txt [here](https://www.google.com/robots.txt).
+In addition, if you're unclear about whether or not you can scrape a site, check their Terms and Conditions.

+You can view Google's Terms and Conditions [here](https://policies.google.com/terms).

 ScrapeOps take no responsibility for misuse of this code.
 Ensure you comply with all legal requirements before scraping Amazon.

 ---